sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 Feature Improvements:
 -----------
+- "Color Range to Mask" now has a basic Grade Module for selected colors
 - "Enhance Selection" Mode in Color Range to Mask was improved
 - Photoshop Style Selection Preview in Color Range to Mask was added